numworks/epsilon/README.md

 <br>

 </details>

 <details>

 <summary><b>1.3 Windows</b></summary>

 <br>

 <details>

 <summary>With Msys2/Mingw (officialized by numworks but with a lot of bugs)</summary>

 [Msys2](https://www.msys2.org/) environment is recommended by Numworks to get most of the required tools on Windows easily.
 It's where you'll paste all the commands of this tutorial.
-Once it's installed, paste these commands into the Msys2 terminal.
+Once it'sinstalled, paste these commands into the Msys2 terminal.

 ```bash
 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-freetype mingw-w64-x86_64-pkg-config mingw-w64-x86_64-libusb git make python
 echo "export PATH=/mingw64/bin:$PATH" >> .bashrc
 ```

 Next, you'll need to install the [GCC toolchain for ARM](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
-When prompted for an install location, choose `C:\msys64\home\User\gcc-arm\`.
+When prompted for aninstall location, choose `C:\msys64\home\User\gcc-arm\`.
 You'll then need to add this folder to your $PATH.
 Just enter:

 ```bash
 echo "export PATH=$PATH:$HOME/gcc-arm/bin" >> .bashrc